Getting Cited on Wikipedia: A Non-Manipulative, Step-by-Step Approach

 • Sales Materials and Product Pages – Advertising copy, pricing information, and sales figures that aren’t publicly reported have no place in Wikipedia articles.

 The fundamental principle is simple: Wikipedia cites what independent, reputable outlets have already published about your brand.
-If your brand isn’t being discussed in such places yet, that’s a signal to focus on earning that coverage first.
-Wikipedia will only echo what the wider world has already documented.
+If your brand isn’t being discussed in such places yet, that’s a signal to focus on earning that coverage first, not to look for a workaround.

-Conflict of Interest Rules & Who Should Edit
+Conflict of Interest: Who Should (and Shouldn’t) Edit

 One of the most critical mistakes companies make is assuming they can directly edit Wikipedia to add their brand.
 Wikipedia has strict Conflict of Interest (COI) rules that strongly discourage people with close connections to a topic from editing that content.
 Company staff, marketing agencies, and anyone hired specifically to promote your brand should not directly edit Wikipedia articles about your company or add your information to other pages.
 Such edits are viewed with immediate suspicion and are frequently reverted by the community.
 Undisclosed paid editing is particularly problematic—Wikipedia’s guidelines explicitly forbid editing for promotional purposes without full transparency, and discovered violations can result in account banning and even blacklisting of your website as a source.
 Creating fake “neutral” accounts to sneak in brand mentions (sockpuppeting) is a severe violation that can backfire spectacularly, leading to harsh warnings and reputational damage.

 2. Identify Relevant Wikipedia Pages in Your Niche – Look beyond your company page to broader articles where your brand could be mentioned.
 For a fintech startup, relevant pages might include “Financial technology,” “Mobile payment systems,” or articles about specific problems you solve.
-Create a list of existing Wikipedia articles where a factual, non-promotional mention of your brand would make sense.
+Build a shortlist of existing articles where a factual, non-promotional mention would make sense.

-3. Audit Those Pages for Citation Gaps – Read target articles critically and ask: “Is there a factual statement here that my brand could help support or improve using an external source?”
-Look for missing companies in sector lists, outdated claims that your brand has addressed, or “Citation needed” tags on statements you have sources for.
-Identify places where a neutral mention would meaningfully add value.
+3. Audit for Citation Gaps – Read target articles critically and ask: “Is there a factual statement here that my brand could help support or improve using an external source?”
+Look for missing companies in sector lists, outdated claims your brand has addressed, or “Citation needed” tags on statements you have sources for.

-4. Prepare Factual, Neutral Wording – Draft exactly what you want added, following the article’s style and tone.
+4. Prepare Factual, Neutral Wording – Draft exactly what you want added, following the article’s existing style and tone.
 The text must be strictly factual and neutral.
 Instead of “Our company revolutionized the industry,” write: “In 2023, [Brand Name] introduced X technology, which a TechCrunch article describes as the first viable solution to [Problem].”
-Have this snippet ready with full citations.
+Have this snippet ready with full citations attached.

-5. Use Talk Pages and Be Transparent – Do not insert content directly if you have a conflict of interest.
-Instead, go to the article’s Talk page and politely propose your addition.
-Disclose your COI and provide clear rationale: “I represent [Brand], and I noticed the article might be missing recent developments.
+5. Open a Talk Page Section and Disclose Your COI – Do not insert content directly if you have a conflict of interest.
+Instead, go to the article’s Talk page, open a new section, and politely propose your addition: “I represent [Brand], and I noticed the article might be missing recent developments.
 A 2023 Wired article reported that [Brand] achieved [fact].
-I believe this could enrich the section.
 Proposed sentence: ‘…’.
 Source: [full citation].
 I’m not editing directly due to COI, but I welcome an independent editor to review this.”

-6. Track Outcomes and Maintain the Mention – After proposing an edit, be patient and monitor the result.
-If your addition is accepted, set up alerts to ensure it remains accurate and well-sourced.
-If it’s removed with an explanation, treat that as feedback and adjust your approach.
-Maintain the Wikipedia mention as a living asset by updating it via Talk pages when information changes.
+6. Track the Outcome and Maintain It – Be patient and monitor the result.
+If your addition is accepted, set up alerts so you notice if it’s later altered or removed.
+If it’s rejected with an explanation, treat that as feedback and adjust your sourcing or wording rather than resubmitting the same text.

 Good vs. Bad Brand Citations (Examples)